KNX-IOT/knx-iot.github.io/_pages/gs_knx_virtual.md

    mkdir build
    cd build
    cmake ..
-   # open Visual Studio with the created knx-virtual.sln
-   # build the solution
    ```

 3. Open Visual Studio with the created `knx-virtual.sln` located in the build directory.